FIND AN OBITUARY

 If you are seeking information not listed below, please contact us.

 Celebration of Life

-Please CLICK HERE to watch the Reception portion of Alex’s Services.
+Please CLICK HERE to watch the Celebration of Life portion of Alex’s Services.

 Alexander Duane Pappas, born August 4, 1986, died tragically in an automobile accident on November 6, 2022, at the age of 36.
 Alex was a kind and energetic soul whose interests spanned from operating anything mechanical (helicopters, planes, motorcycles, cars ,and boats) to gaming (Warhammer) to geology to photography to project management.
 He had a passion for learning and working with people.
 Those who knew him at Hanford High School or Hanover College can testify that there was no club that he would not join.
 Alex’s love for travel took him to all fifty states and internationally to Germany and Costa Rica.
 He found great joy in his geology work in Alaska, Missouri, and at Hanford.
 He particularly loved his current job with Thermo Fisher.

 Alex was very keen on family and gave great joy to his parents, siblings, grandparents, cousins, aunts, and uncles.
 He is survived by Lori and David Saueressig, Richard and Deborah Pappas, Morgan Pappas, Pamela Mossbrucker, Jessica and Luke Fritz, Ashtyn Saueressig, Dylan Saueressig, Tod Gustafson, Norma and Leonard Gustafson, and Marlene Saueressig.
 Alex jumped into life with both feet and met everyone with a smile.
 His family knows him as a planner and grieves most for the things he had on his list yet to do.

 A church service and reception to celebrate Alex are scheduled for Friday, December 2, 2022.
 There will be a viewing prior to the service at the church, from 10:00 – 10:40.